What Is Snow Mould? Causes, Identification, and What to Watch For

 So in short, snow mould is nothing to worry about.
 A light raking and those areas will more than likely disappear as soon as the soil warms up and the grass starts to grow!

-Use our spring checklist to get the growing season off to a good start.
+Use our month-by-month lawn care calendar to get the growing season off to a good start.

 Start whenever it’s above 10 deg C outside and the lawn is not too wet.